 Cardio Protective Activity

 Nardostachys jatamansi plays a role in promoting heart health by helping to prevent cardiovascular diseases and supporting overall cardiac function.
 Its beneficial effects are attributed to its ability to lower blood pressure and cholesterol levels, along with its antioxidant properties that reduce oxidative stress on heart cells.
-In a study involving rats treated with doxorubicin at a dose of 15 mg/kg via intraperitoneal injection, myocardial damage was observed, indicated by elevated serum marker enzymes such as lactate dehydrogenase, creatine phosphokinase, aspartate amino transaminase, and alanine amino transaminase.
+In a study involving rats treated with doxorubicin at a dose of 15 mg/kg via intraperitoneal injection, myocardial damage was observed, indicated by elevated serum marker enzymes such as lactate dehydrogenase, creatine phosphokinase, aspartate amino transaminase, and alanine aminotransferase.
 The treatment also resulted in significant alterations in the activity of antioxidant enzymes, including superoxide dismutase, glutathione peroxidase, catalase, and glutathione-S- transferase, as well as increased levels of lipid peroxidation.
-However, pre-treatment with Nardostachys jatamansi extract significantly prevented this damage and restored the activity of antioxidant enzymes and lipid peroxide levels to near- normal values [22].
+However, pre-treatment with Nardostachys jatamansi extract significantly prevented this damage and restored the activity of antioxidant enzymes and lipid peroxide levels to near-normal values [22].

 Hypolipidemic Activity